joyprojects/wildfire/README.md

 one either needs to have credentials stored at `~/.aws/credentials` (see [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file)) or the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` set.

+## bin/

+There are currently two main entry scripts for this package, `bin/download_satellite_data` `bin/label_wildfires` which are meant to bulk download GOES satellite data, and label GOES satellite data with wildfires.

+`bin/download_satellite_data noaa-goes17 M1 2019-01-01T01:00:00 2019-02-01T01:11:00 downloaded_data`

+- To download GOES data from the GOES-17 satellite over the mesoscale 1 region between Jan 1, 2019 01:00 AM and Feb 1, 2019 01:11 AM to the "downloaded_data/" directory

+`bin/label_wildfires noaa-goes17 M1 2019-01-01T01:00:00 2019-02-01T01:00:00 goes_data labeled_wildfires`

+- To label wildfires in GOES data from the GOES-17 satellite over the mesoscale 1 region between Jan 1, 2019 01:00 AM and Feb 1, 2019 01:00 AM found in the "goes_data/" directory and persist any wildfires found to the "labeled_wildfires" directory

 ## documentation/